 The rank of cards: A (high), K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

 The main objective is to discard all your cards.

 Interesting for this card game is that you have to be careful not to break the “unspoken rules”, and it’s forbidden to teach the rules to new players.
 They have to figure them out during the game.

 The gameplay and rules go as follows:

 1. A dealer is chosen at random.
-He deals each player 3 or 7 cards if he wants to make the game easier.
+They deal each player 3 or 7 cards if they want to make the game easier.
 The rest of the remaining cards form the stockpile.
 The top card is flipped over to create the discard pile.

 2. Players must not touch the distributed cards until the dealer says: “The name of the game is Mao”.
 Then the player to the left can start the game.

 3. Each player has to play a card that matches the suit or rank of the center card on the discard pile.